DHI Hair Transplant: Procedure, How it Works, Side Effects, Cost

 In general, all forms of FUE surgery can successfully treat hair loss and cultivate permanent growth.

-What are the Potential Side Effects of DHI?
+What are the Potential Side Effects?

 Hair transplantation is safe in the majority of cases, and complications are rare.
 But there are still potential risks to consider: